 “The AB 32 legislation is a critical first step in cleaning up the air we breath and creating the jobs we need right here in California.”
 He adds, “Now we can keep moving forward and continue to build the foundation of a growing and competitive marketplace for renewable energy in California.
 We can go the next step and put the right mechanisms in place, like sensible feed-in tariffs, to maintain our leadership in clean, renewable energy,” said Rooney.

 At the national level, with nearly 50% of America’s commercial and residential solar installations in California, the voter rejection of Prop 23 is a critical signal to the global investment community about the US as an increasingly viable renewable energy market for investment capital.
-The currently ranks fourth behind Germany, Japan and Italy in installations and job creation.
+The currently ranks fourth behind Germany, Japan and Italy in solar energy installations and job creation.
 California stands the most to gain if global investors begin to shift their investment dollars away from China and Germany and into American manufacturing jobs and technology.

 Rooney notes that because of the vote across the State that are ‘on hold’ or in the planning stages can now move forward with the certainty that solar is here to stay.